 **Depends on qualification and certifications**

-***An Electricians License is Required.
-If you do not have one, your application will not be reviewed at this time. ***
+***An Electricians License or the ICC Commercial Building Inspector Certification are Required.
+If you do not have one of these, your application will not be reviewed at this time. ***

 $500 on hire and $500 after successfully

 It is an exciting time to work for the City of Aurora, we're growing and looking for dedicated and collaborative individuals to join our team of talented and valued employees.
 Excellent organizations have a set of principles, or core values, that are used to implement their mission and vision.
 Those values represent the touchstone for the organization, guiding the decisions of the individuals and the organization.
 At the City of Aurora, we demonstrate our excellence by modeling the CORE 4 Values of: Integrity, Respect, Professionalism, and Customer Service, and we welcome all who share these values to apply.

 - Make a difference in the lives of real people every day

 - Diverse community

 - Light rail station minutes away

 - On-site fitness center and overall employee well-being programs